gatoniel/sso2linuxuser/README.md

 ## known issues
 - The logging with debug does not work correctly.
 - SingleLogoutService is not implemented, but is not really needed...
+- When the IdP certificate relies on a CA there is a error message:

+  > msg=unable to get local issuer certificate